Automattic/newspack-post-image-downloader/README.md

 The CLI command parameters offer a flexible set of features.

+### -- download or import images from local files

+If you have images available in your local files, and you use the `--folder-local-images` parameter, the plugin will first attempt to import these directly, without downloading them.

 ### -- download images from specific hosts only

 The plugin downloads all the externally hosted images by default.
 Optionally, we can set to download just from specific hosts.